The Open mulTiwavelength Transient Event Repository (OTTER): Infrastructure Release and Tidal Disruption Event Catalog: Conclusions

 Both the API and web-interface allow for querying the catalog based on commonly used metadata like (partial) name, coordinates, redshift, classification, and classification flags (i.e., is the classification based on an optical spectrum).
 The API includes code to easily access both the metadata and the photometry associated with each transient.
 The web-application has tools for both accessing relevant citations and uploading data, which we encourage other astronomers to include in their workflow once their research has been published.
 The dataset is currently backed up weekly to GitHub and, if the dataset size becomes too large, we plan to transition to backing it up to Zenodo in the future.

-For the initial release of this infrastructure, we also present the largest catalog of tidal disruption events (TDEs).
-As of September 2025, the catalog includes $\sim 82,000$ UVOIR, $\sim 1,200$ X-ray, and $\sim 2,300$ radio photometry points from \ntdes TDEs that were classified in at least one published source.
+For the initial release of this infrastructure, we also present the largest catalog of tidal disruption event candidates (TDE candidates).
+As of November 2025, the catalog includes $\sim 115,000$ UVOIR, $\sim 1,250$ X-ray, and $\sim 2,420$ radio photometry points from \ntdes TDE candidates that were classified in at least one published source.
 The API and web-application allow for easy access to this dataset, and the OTTER upload form will allow others to upload their datasets after publishing so that, as a field, we can continue to maintain this catalog.

 We present four sample analyses using the available TDE data including a delay time analysis, a sub-population analysis, simple modeling, and validating a machine learning classifier.
-First, we perform a simple analysis of the TDE population and compute the delay time between the peak radio and X-ray emission to be $\sim 20$ days.
+First, we perform a simple analysis of the TDE population and compute the delay time between the peak UV/Optical and X-ray emission to likely be $\lesssim 300$ days for the population.
 Second, we briefly discuss an analysis of the population of known Extreme Coronal Line Emitters (ECLEs) in the context of the broader TDE population.
-We recover the apparent relation that ECLEs appear to occur in TDE hosts with more gas rich circumnuclear environments with a high statistical significance.
+We recover the apparent relation that ECLEs appear to occur in dustier TDE hosts with a high statistical significance.
 Third, we model two TDEs with MOSFiT to show that it is very easy to apply models to this standard dataset.
 Fourth, and finally, we apply the \texttt{FLEET} transient classifier \citep[]{gomez_fleet_2020, gomez_identifying_2023} to the data in OTTER and find that FLEET successfully classifies $\sim69\%$ of the sample as TDEs.

 In the future, we plan to continue to maintain and expand the OTTER infrastructure.
 First, our aim is to add data on other transient events including GRBs, SLSNe, and SNe.
 Second, we want to connect existing modeling softwares, like \texttt{MOSFiT} \citep[]{guillochon_mosfit_2018} and \texttt{redback} \citep[]{sarin_redback_2024}, to the OTTER API, enabling easy access to models.
 For now, we have added tutorials to the API documentation on the best way to apply these modeling softwares to OTTER datasets.
 Another current limitation of OTTER is that we do not include spectroscopic observations.
 We encourage the continued use of WISEREP \citep[]{2012PASP..124..668Y} for making published spectra available.